tamasbrandstadter/payments-api/README.md

 - `make kube-api-up` (this will apply API descriptors)
 - `minikube service payments-api --url -n payments` (public IP assigning)

-* Note this issue if you encounter problems in volume mounting for database container starts: https://github.com/kubernetes/minikube/issues/4634
+* Note this issue if you encounter problems in volume mounting for database container starts: [minikube#4634](https://github.com/kubernetes/minikube/issues/4634)

 * Optionally use `minikube tunnel` if you want to check the management console for the message broker.

 ### Testing
 * Unit and integration tests are implemented as part of the project.

-* To run them use `make test`.
+* To run them execute `make test`.
 This will create the test Docker containers and run the integration tests against them.